EyA-Global/.github/profile/README.md

 ## EyA Open Source Projects

-The set of repositories exposed to public are for the community development of connectors and the open object mapper to integrate into the EyA.Global platform.
+1) A set of repositories exposed to public are for the community development of connectors and the open object mapper to integrate into the EyA.Global platform.

+2) Example source code from our EyA Code Academy and contributors to the open source projects.

 For more information on the Eya platform, please visit our website at https://eya.global